 The dual study programmes are offered under condition of minimum 10 enrolled students.
 If this minimum number of students is not reached, the enrolled students can request the refund of the registration fee or they have the possibility to switch to the full-time programmes.

 The Admission Committee will only evaluate the documents uploaded in the portal by the application deadline.
 The ranking lists with the admitted students will be published here: https://www.unibz.it/en/applicants/ranking-lists/ and are only valid for the respective academic year.

-If you do not achieve a minimum score of 50% of the available maximum points in the multiple-choice test, you will be admitted to study with additional learning obligations (OFA).
-In order to get prepared for this multiple-choice test, preparatory courses are offered in the weeks before the beginning of the first semester.
-In particular, the courses are taught as intensive courses in which the basic concepts of mathematics are dealt with.
+In order to get prepared for the additional learning obligations test, preparatory courses are offered in the weeks before the beginning of the first semester.
+In particular, the courses are taught as intensive courses in which the basic concepts of mathematics, physics, biology and chemistry are dealt with.
 The additional educational debt is absolved by passing a special examination.
 Specific dates will be scheduled to take the exams during the first year.

 If you have been admitted to more than one study programme, you can only secure your admission in one of them.
 Doing so you refrain from the admission to other study programmes.

 1. Choose the study programme and pay the fees (to secure your admission) in the application portal.

 The deadlines are indicated in the “Deadlines” section.

 If you do not meet this deadline, you will automatically be excluded and the next applicant in the ranking list will be admitted.